UPSCb/UPSCb/manuscripts/Kloth2018/README.md

 ## Data

-The sequencing data can  be retrieved from the ENA, under the accession: XXXXXX
+The sequencing data can  be retrieved from the ENA, under the accession: PRJEB27944